Mads Burnell: Bellator MMA

 On August 4, 2020, news surfaced that Burnell had signed a contract with Bellator.

 Burnell made his debut on October 10, 2020, at Bellator 248.
 He faced Darko Banovic and won the fight via TKO in the first round.

 Burnell was scheduled to face The Ultimate Fighter: Team McGregor vs. Team Faber standout Saul Rogers on April 2, 2021, at Bellator 255.
 However, the bout was cancelled due to visa issues.
 It eventually took place on April 16, 2021, at Bellator 257.
 Burnell won the bout via second round rear-naked choke.

 Burnell faced Emmanuel Sanchez at Bellator 263 on July 31, 2021.
 He won the bout via unanimous decision.

 On September 22, 2021, it was announced that Burnell had signed a new, multi-fight contract with Bellator.

 Burnell headlined against Ádám Borics on March 12, 2022, at Bellator 276.
 He lost the bout via unanimous decision.

 Burnell faced Pedro Carvalho on September 23, 2022, at Bellator 285.
 He lost the bout via unanimous decision.

-Burnell is scheduled to face Justin Gonzales on April 22, 2023 at Bellator 295.
+Burnell faced Justin Gonzales on April 22, 2023 at Bellator 295.
+He won the bout via unanimous decision.

+Burnell faced Daniel Weichel on September 23, 2023 at Bellator 299.
+He won the fight by unanimous decision.

+Professional Fighters League

+2024

+Moving up to LW, Burnell started the 2024 season with a bout against Michael Dufort on April 12, 2024 at PFL 2.
+He lost the fight due to a guillotine choke submission.

+Burnell faced Clay Collard in the main event of PFL 5 at Jon M. Huntsman Center in Salt Lake City, UT on June 21, 2024.
+He won the fight via unanimous decision.

+Burnell faced Elvin Espinoza on August 16, 2024 at PFL 8.
+He won the fight by unanimous decision.

+2025

+On February 26, 2025, the promotion officially revealed that Burnell joined the 2025 PFL Lightweight Tournament.

+In the quarterfinal, Burnell faced Jay-Jay Wilson on April 18, 2025, at PFL 3.
+He lost the fight via technical knockout in round three.

+Burnell faced Robert Watley on August 15, 2025, at PFL 9, and lost the bout via technical knockout in the third round.